r-c-f/waynergy/README.md

 Client certificates are now supported as well; simply place the certificate at `tls/cert`.

+#### wlroots wheel issues

+The latest version of wlroots has an issue where discrete axis events are accumulated rather than sent directly; to correct for this the discrete parameter is now a multiple of `120` rather than `1`.
+For older wlroots versions experiencing abnormally-large scroll steps, set `wlr/wheel_mult` to `1`.

 ## Acknowledgements
 I would like to thank
 * [uSynergy](https://github.com/symless/synergy-micro-client) for the protocol library